ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching.md

 ## Summary

-Let us pause for a moment and recapitulate what we have just learned:
+Let us pause for a moment and summarise what we have just learned:

 ```shell
 git branch               # see where we are